jitsi/node-ibeacons/README.md

 ### API

+The API has been with simplicity in mind.
+Checkout an example [here](./example.js).

 #### beaconEmitter.start(uuid, [major, [minor, [measuredPower]]])

 Starts emitting an ibeacon with the given proximity UUID, major, minor at the